Still, you’d be hard pressed to find someone who hasn’t gone down a

 “He’s not just talking about inequality, he’s saying that the title of ‘job creator’ is undeserved.
 He’s being blunt, and rude,” Cooper writes.
 As for Wilkinson’s talk, “it’s rather remarkable how this kind of thing goes over fine with the rich job-creatin’ TED attendees, while a more moderate but less polite version gets censored.
 It’s almost like they’re sitting in their seats, blissfully unaware of what the speaker is actually talking about, but feeling good about being part of a hip, trendy, high-status event.”

-On Thursday, Anderson responded to the mounting criticism and accusations of censorship on his blog.
+Anderson responded to the mounting criticism and accusations of censorship on his blog.
 Here’s his account of what happened:

 We discussed internally and ultimately told the speaker we did not plan to post.
 He did not react well.
 He had hired a PR firm to promote the talk to MoveOn and others, and the PR firm warned us that unless we posted he would go to the press and accuse us of censoring him.
 We again declined and this time I wrote him and tried gently to explain in detail why I thought his talk was flawed.